Acute myeloid leukemia (AML)

 - Low numbers of all three blood cell counts is called pancytopenia.

 There is no known cause for most cases of AML.
 For most people who have AML, there are no obvious reasons (risk factors) why they developed the disease.
 You cannot catch AML from someone else.

 Researchers have identified potential risk factors, including:

 - Repeated exposure to the chemical benzene, which damages the DNA of normal marrow cells.
 According to the Agency for Toxic Substances and Disease Registry, half of the total national personal exposure to benzene comes from cigarette smoke even though petroleum products contribute to the majority of benzene in the atmosphere.
 Benzene is also found in certain industrial settings; however, the strict regulation of its use has decreased benzene exposure in the workplace.

 - Certain genetic disorders such as Down syndrome, Fanconi's anemia, Shwachman syndrome and Diamond-Blackfan syndrome

-- Progression of other blood cancers or disorders, such as polycythemia vera, myelofibrosis, primary thrombocythemia and myelodysplastic syndromes
+- Progression of other blood cancers or disorders, polycythemia vera, primary myelofibrosis, essential thrombocythemia and myelodysplastic syndromes (MDS).

 Source: Acute Myeloid Leukemia.
-Reviewed by Judith Karp, MD.
+Reviewed by Kebede H. Begna, MD.